mweagle/Sparta/README.md

   * Build a deployable application via `Provision()`
   * Zip the contents and associated JS proxying logic
   * Dynamically create a CloudFormation template to either create or update the service state.
+  * Optionally:
-  * Optionally register with S3 and SNS for push source configuration
+    * Register with S3 and SNS for push source configuration
+    * Provision an [API Gateway](https://aws.amazon.com/api-gateway/) service to make your functions publicly available

 Note that Lambda updates may be performed with [no interruption](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) in service.